Governorate of Estonia: Geography

 The Governorate of Estonia was the northernmost of the Baltic governorates, located on the southern shore of the Gulf of Finland.
 It was bordered with the Baltic Sea in the west, the Gulf of Finland in the north, the Saint Petersburg Governorate in the east, and the Governorate of Livonia and Lake Peipus in the south.
 The westernmost point was Cape Kalana in Hiiumaa; in the east, the Narva river near the city of Narva; Cape Stenskär in the north; Kõrksaar in the Pärnu Bay in the south.
-The land border was 297 verst in the west, 469 verst in the north, 75 verst in the east with Saint Petersburg Governorate along the Neva, and 371 verst with Lake Peipus and Governorate of Livonia in the south.
+The land border was 297 verst in the west, 469 verst in the north, 75 verst in the east with Saint Petersburg Governorate along the Narva, and 371 verst with Lake Peipus and Governorate of Livonia in the south.
 The provincial border between Wierland and Dorpat counties was 20,377 fathom long, and between Wierland and Fellin counties was 18,669.3 fathom long.

 Physically, the governorate was situated on the East European Plain, where the uplands and plateau structures were interspersed with lowlands and valley structures.
 It consisted of the limestone plateau, the northern part of which formed the North Estonian Klint.
 The highest areas were Pandivere and Jõhvi Uplands; the Pandivere was where the Emumägi, the highest point in the governorate, was located.
 In the west, the large area was entirely flat, forming the lowlands of West Estonia and the Moonsund archipelago.
 The scarps of the Ösel and Moon islands and those in the western continental area formed the Silurian Klint.
 Crystalline rocks formed in the lowest part of the basement; in the northeastern part, the crystalline rocks were 60–70 metres below the surface.
 Below the surface, the area also consisted of a large amount of phosphorite, especially in Wesenberg deposits, and kukersite oil shales within the Baltic Oil Shale Basin.